 In the event of the outsourcing of AMLCO/ MLRO functions, the financial service provider must maintain appropriate policies and procedures and assess associated risks including the country risk if outsourced outside of the Cayman Islands.
-Where outsourced to a service provider outside the Cayman Islands, if the AML/ CTF standards are lower than the Cayman Islands, the service provider should adopt Cayman Islands’ standards.
-Even if the service provider is located in a jurisdiction on the AML Steering Group List of Equivalent Jurisdictions it may be advisable to conduct a one-off gap analysis as to equivalence of outcomes: e.g. that the same activities would be identified and reported (including to the Cayman Financial Reporting Authority) whether applying the Cayman AML/ CTF legislative regime or the AML/ CTF regime of the service provider.
+Where outsourced to a service provider outside the Cayman Islands, if the AML/ CFT standards are lower than the Cayman Islands, the service provider should adopt Cayman Islands’ standards.
+Even if the service provider is located in a jurisdiction on the AML Steering Group List of Equivalent Jurisdictions it may be advisable to conduct a one-off gap analysis as to equivalence of outcomes: e.g. that the same activities would be identified and reported (including to the Cayman Financial Reporting Authority) whether applying the Cayman AML/ CFT legislative regime or the AML/ CFT regime of the service provider.

 |Australia||Isle of Man|

 |Cyprus||People's Republic of China|

 |Greece||United Arab Emirates|

 Natural persons must be designated as AMLCO, MLRO and DMLRO by 30 September 2018.

 The MLRO and DMLRO should be of sufficient seniority to be able to receive and act accordingly on confidential information about investors and transactions, as well as to receive and disseminate further instructions from relevant authorities.
 They must also be mature enough to make value judgments on whether a transaction is suspicious enough to be reported.